Teyras/MT/text/chapters/140_stability_conclusion.md

 relied on a single measurement, might lead to a better overall throughput of the system and a tolerable increase in latency.

+#### Instruction Counting

 The count of executed instructions is a stable measure of execution time that we could use for judging instead of the CPU time or wall clock time.
+However, there are multiple considerations:

-However, there is a drawback -- the execution time of different types of instructions can vary.
+- The execution time of different types of instructions can vary.
 A possible implementation could assign a cost to each instruction type and then calculate the sum of the instruction counts multiplied by their respective costs.
+- To our best knowledge, there is no practical way of measuring the exact number of executed instructions divided by type.
+A sample could be obtained by profiling the submission using the `perf` tool.
+If we chose to sample too frequently, we might unnecessarily prolong the evaluation.
+- Sampling parallelized programs might impact their performance.
-The instruction counts could be obtained using the `perf` tool.
-We would also have to consider that the instruction may vary with different processor models.
+- The execution costs of instructions, and even the instruction set itself, can vary with different processor models.

+#### Using Single-board Computers

-Our last idea is using a large number of single board computers (such as the Raspberry Pi), where each of them only evaluates a single submission.
-This way, we could achieve a large degree of parallelism without any concern about measurements influencing each other.
+Using a large number of single board computers (such as the Raspberry Pi), where each evaluates a single submission might prove to be a viable alternative to using a server machine.
+We could achieve a large degree of parallelism without any concern about measurements influencing each other.
 The total power consumption of these computers should be comparable to that of a single server computer.
 However, the fact that most single computers use a different instruction set than x86 might restrict the set of usable exercises.